All Episodes

 I mean, he might have helped her out reputation-wise, but she started her own business and she did it herself.

-He does not believe in taking care of his kids, they're not going to learn how to provide for themselves.
+He does not believe in taking care of his kids.

-I know it's a fascinating little story.
+There's a fascinating little story.

 And it says in the story that Jerry Hall does not understand why Mick won't dip into his wealth to help her kids.

-They're his kids too, by the way.
+They're his kids, too, by the way.

-And uh he just won't.
+And he just won't.

-Um, he's not giving it to the government yet.
+Well, he's not giving it to the government yet, but it's more that it's a philosophy.

-He's he I just I'm I'm just pleasantly surprised.
+I'm just pleasantly surprised.

 Mick Jagger just thinks it'd be the worst thing in the world for his kids to not have to go out and earn their own way.

-I shouldn't never I shouldn't admit that.
+I shouldn't ever, I shouldn't admit that.

-I'd never I'm not gonna admit this.
+I'm not going to admit this.

-I'm not gonna I'm not gonna you can't draw it out of me.
+You can't draw it out of me.

-I'm sorry for him bringing this up.
+I'm sorry for bringing this up.

-I'm not gonna talk about it.
+I'm not going to talk about it.

 And it's a good thing I don't.